Chart Color Schemes

 The educational profile of Kambah exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 35.0%, significantly lower than the SA4 region average of 46.8%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 21.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.6%).
-Trade and technical skills are prominent, with 31.2% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.7% and certificates at 19.5%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 21.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.6%).
+Vocational credentials are also prevalent, with 31.2% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (19.5%).

 Educational participation is high, with 29.2% of residents currently enrolled in formal education.
 This includes primary education (10.2%), secondary education (7.9%), and tertiary education (5.0%).